 - Energy efficient during the manufacturing process, which makes it more environmentally friendly

-It’s no wonder such a pliable, versatile material is used to make sex toys.
+It’s no wonder such a versatile material is used to make sex toys.
 But are TPE sex toys safe to use on or inside your body?
 Let’s find out.

 Is TPE Toxic?

 When browsing TPE sex toys, you might see it described as “body-safe” or non-toxic.
 It’s true that TPE does have certain safety advantages over other materials.
 For example, TPE is less likely than latex to cause allergies, and less likely than rubber to crack or discolor.
-It won’t break like glass or scratch like stainless steel.

 In addition, TPE is typically made without the use of toxic plasticizers like phthlates, endocrine disrupting chemicals that have been banned from use in children’s toys.
 But does that make TPE non-toxic?
 And how can you be sure what’s really in it?